ECTS

 1) Introduction to PDEs: definition of PDEs, classification of PDEs (hyperbolic, elliptical, parabolic).

-2) Finite difference (FD) methods: approximation of differential operators using FD methods, solution of stationary and unsteady problems, study of accuracy and stability.
+2) Finite difference (FD) methods: approximation of differential operators using FD methods, solution of stationary and then unsteady problems, accuracy and stability studies.

-3) Analytical solution of scalar conservation laws (SCL): method of characteristics, weak solutions, entropy inequality, Riemann problems.
+3) Analytical resolution of scalar conservation laws (LCS): method of characteristics, weak solutions, entropy inequality, Riemann problems.

-4) Finite volume (FV) methods: FV methods applied to LCS, Godunov scheme, numerical flows, TVD schemes.
+4) Finite volume (FV) methods: FV methods applied to the LCS, Godunov scheme, numerical flows, TVD schemes.

 TD :15